 What Is The Poorest City In The United?

-The poorest city in the United State right now in Detroit, MI.
+The poorest city in the United States right now is Detroit, MI.

 What Is America’s Poorest State?